MFA in Writing Resources

 Financial Aid

 The primary responsibility for financing an education belongs to the student.
 Financial aid is available in the form of student loans.
-To begin the application process, those students who need financial aid fill out and return the financial aid application form at the time they apply to the Seminars.
+To begin the application process, those students who are applying for financial aid fill out and return the financial aid application form at the time they apply to the Seminars.
 The Financial Aid Office requires the following: the Bennington College Financial Aid Application, a copy of the most recent federal income tax return, the Free Application for Federal Student Aid (FAFSA), and financial aid transcripts.
 The student must complete the financial aid process by the deadline determined by the Financial Aid Office and in any event before the start of the residency.

 Scholarships